 GPA of 3.0 or better on a 4.0 scale, based on the courses taken during the last two academic years.

-Test of English as a Foreign Language (TOEFL) scores for students whose native language is not English.
+- Test of English as a Foreign Language (TOEFL) scores for students whose native language is not English.
 Applicants who are submitting iBT TOEFL (internet based) scores must have a minimum total score of 79 with no part score below 20 on the reading, listening, and writing sections.
 Applicants who are submitting paper-based TOEFL (PBT) test scores must have a minimum total score of 550 with no part score below 55 on reading or listening sections and a TWE (Test of Written English) score of 5.0 or higher.
 If you are interested in a teaching assistantship you will need to achieve a score of 22 or higher on the speak section of the iBT or 50 on the PBT (TSE).

 3. Check your qualifications for K-State Graduate School admission.